bpatch/publications/README.md

 *Chapter 12 in Integrated Assessment of Scale Impacts of Watershed Intervention (2015)*

 ## Reports

+**Birth-and-death processes in Python: the BirDePy package**
+with Sophie Hautphenne
+online - arXiv - pdf - code

 **Optimisation of stochastic networks with blocking: a functional-form approach**
 with Mark S. Squillante and Peter M. Van de Ven